Bringing the kids? Cover them all with one travel insurance plan for Canadians

 Top safety tips we recommend for your family trip

-• Share Live Location: Use Find My iPhone, WhatsApp, Google Location Sharing, etc to keep track of everyone family member in real time.
+• Share live location: Use Find My iPhone, WhatsApp, Google Location Sharing, etc. to keep track of every family member in real time.
 Turn on battery-saver mode during long days out.
-If your child is too young for a cellphone, consider putting an AirTag on their shoe or backpack.
+If your child is too young for a mobile phone, consider putting an AirTag on their shoe or backpack.

-• Create Digital Backups of Documents Like: your passports, visas, travel insurance details, prescriptions, etc. Save them in a password-protected cloud folder and on a small USB.
+• Create digital backups of documents like your passports, visas, travel insurance details and prescriptions.
+Save them in a password-protected cloud folder.

 • Check with the Public Health Agency of Canada to see if they have issued any travel health notices for your family trip destination.